 Capricorn Foundation and Lithon Foundation collaborate for capacity building workshop

-In a powerful collaboration, the Capricorn Foundation and the Lithon Foundation recently organized the NGO Capacity Building Workshop, a crucial event geared towards enhancing the capabilities of non-profit organizations (NPOs).
+In a powerful collaboration, the Capricorn Foundation and the Lithon Foundation recently organized the NGO Capacity Building Workshop for enhancing the capabilities of non-profit organizations (NPOs).

 Themed “Strengthening the Management of NGOs to Foster Socio-economic Developed Communities in Namibia,” the workshop drew an impressive turnout, highlighting the shared commitment to bolstering NPO effectiveness.